Interna1ta/interna1ta/README.md

 ### Hi, I'm Pere

-I am a Technical Product Manager working in Barcelona, Spain.
+I am an AI Product Manager working in Barcelona, Spain.

 With a web developer and blockchain background, I am interested in how design and new technologies can help society to move forward.